 Below are the three self-assessment questions that should be reviewed before you leave for work.
-If you answer yes to any of the questions below, you will need to provide a “return to work” note from a qualified medical practitioner before you will be permitted to return to work in any Nassau BOCES facility.
+If you answer yes to question 1, you will need to provide a "return to work" note from a qualified medical practitioner before you will be permitted to return to work in any Nassau BOCES facility.
 If you answer yes to question 2 or 3, you will quarantine 10 days and return when asymptomatic.

-- In the last 14 days, have you had close contact with a currently confirmed or suspected COVID-19 case?
+- In the last 10 days, have you had close contact with a currently confirmed or suspected COVID-19 case?
 Close contact is defined as being within 6 feet for more than 10 minutes.
-A suspected case is someone that has multiple COVID-19 related symptoms.
-Their medical provider has determined that they need to be tested, and they are waiting for their results.
+A suspected case is someone who has multiple COVID-19 related symptoms.
+Their medical provider has determined they need to be tested, and they are waiting for their results.